Crowkk/Simulation/README.md

 ## This is an outdated version of this minigame; The newer one is being implemented and will overwrite this when it is more complete

 ## Motivation
 This is just a mini simulation game.
-I like programming but I rarely have the need to use several of the things that are more advanced.
-At least not for now, most of what I use I usually already know so I want to challenge myself.
+I like programming but many programming features that I'd like to use just don't come up naturally in my daily coding.
+So this repo is just for me to practice some programming and try to implement features, like a personal challenge..
 Also, I really like the balacing aspect of gaming design and data analysis in general so this is a good way of mixing both.

 So far I don't know how to implement any sort of graphics or real-time interactions but these will be left for the future.